 - The government advertises the sales at least 2 weeks in advance on the department website and through local newspapers where applicable.
 The sales are usually between August to October.

 - Commercial Timber Permits require the holder to meet significant forest management standards and achieve a high level of environmental protection.
 Therefore, potential bidders must be aware of the significant liabilities that will accrue to the successful bidder.

 - All bidders are strongly encouraged to use professional consulting foresters to advise them prior to submitting a tender, especially if they are not experienced in harvesting operations in Alberta.

 Bidders may be either individual persons or corporate bodies.

-- Not be in default under the Forest Act (hereinafter the 'Act') or any regulations under the Act (this includes being current on any debt or liability to the Crown in right of Alberta and to the Forest Resource Improvement Association of Alberta)
+- not be in default under the Forests Act (hereinafter the 'Act') or any regulations under the Act; this includes being current on any debt or liability to the Crown in right of Alberta and to the Forest Resource Improvement Association of Alberta